 International flamenco dancer Paloma Fantova only in Cardamomo

-If you want to enjoy the exceptional talent of the dancer Paloma Fantova in Madrid, only you can do in Cardamomo, because she does not dance in another tablao in town.
+If you want to enjoy the exceptional talent of the dancer Paloma Fantova in Madrid, only you can do in Cardamomo, the best Flamenco Show in Madrid, because she does not dance in another tablao in town.

 This exceptional and renowned dancer from Cádiz has an artistic curriculum that few within flamenco universe can boast :

 At age 7 she made her debut at the Apolo Theatre of Madrid, in Antonio Canales’ ‘Bailaor y Raíz’ [Dancer and Root].
 At 8 years old, after having won the young talent show on Spanish TV ‘Premios Veo Veo’, she performed as a Flamenco dancer for the King and Queen of Spain at the Madrid Conference Centre, alongside renowned artists such as Rocío Jurado and José Mercé.
 At age 9 she won the Premio Revelación de Andalucía [Best Newcomer Award].